Frequently Asked Questions

 How often are meetings of the Owners Corporation held?

 Every Owners Corporation (Body Corporate) is required to convene a general meeting at least once every 12 months, which is known as the ‘Annual General Meeting’ (AGM).
-The Strata Schemes Management Act 1996 (the Act), requires the AGM to be held, ‘on a date not earlier than one month before and not later than one month after the anniversary of the first annual general meeting’.
-As such the AGM is usually held around the same time every year.
+According to The Strata Schemes Management Act 2015 (the Act), the Owners Corporation is no longer required to conduct their

 Aside from the statutory motions detailed above, additional motions may be placed on the agenda by any financial owner (IE whose strata levies are fully paid) for consideration at the AGM by the Owners Corporation.
 Any additional motions for inclusion on the agenda of the AGM must be provided in writing prior to the meeting being convened.

 How often are Strata Committee Meetings held?